liujie40/Intrusion-and-anomaly-detection-with-machine-learning/README.md

 ### Create a settings.conf file

-Copy settings_template.conf file to settings.conf and fill it with the required parameters as the following.
+Copy settings.conf.template file to settings.conf and fill it with the required parameters as the following.

 ```shell
 [FEATURES]